rejetto/hfs/dev-plugins.md

 ## Internationalization (i18n)

-To make your plugin multi-language you can use `HFS.t` function in javascript, like this: `HFS.t("Hello!")`.
+To make your plugin multi-language you can use `HFS.t` function in javascript, like this: `HFS.t('myPlugin_greeting', "Hello!")`.
 Now, to add translations, you'll add files like `hfs-lang-XX.json` to your plugin (same folder as plugin.js), where XX is the language code.
 The system is basically the same used to translate the rest of HFS, and you can [read details here](https://github.com/rejetto/hfs/wiki/Translation).

-In the previous example "Hello!" is used both as key for translation and as for default text.
+In the previous example `myPlugin_greeting` is the name of the translation, while `Hello!` is the default text.
-If you want to separate these 2 things, just pass 2 parameters, key and default text.
-Eg: `HFS.t('greeting', "Hello!")`.
+Instead of `myPlugin` use some text that you feel unique and no one else will use, to be sure that the same name is not used by another plugin, or even HFS in the future.

 If you need to pass variables in the text, introduce a third parameter in the middle.
-Eg: `HFS.t('filter_count', {n:filteredVariable}, "{n} filtered")`
+Eg: `HFS.t('myPlugin_filter_count', {n:filteredVariable}, "{n} filtered")`

 ## API version history